 Subnet Calculator

-Enter an IPv4 address and CIDR prefix length to calculate subnet details.
+Enter an IPv4 address and CIDR prefix to calculate subnet details, then optionally split the block into equal subnets.

 IPv4 Subnet Calculator